Jauq/Genesis-Spark/README.md

 # thisisWhatever
-thisisWhatever is a turn based strategy game where everything is randomized.
+"Wit" is a turn based strategy rpg where everything is randomized.